 What Are Eyelash Extensions?

-Not to be confused with false eyelashes that you can “glue” to your eyelids at-home – eyelash extensions are applied using a semi-permanent adhesive to your natural lashes by a professional lash artist in a salon.
+Not to be confused with false eyelashes that you can “glue” to your eyelids at-home – eyelash extensions, which you can get from a trusted eyelash extensions supplier, are applied using a semi-permanent adhesive to your natural lashes by a professional lash artist in a salon.
+Also, you can prefer Russian Strip Lashes that make your eye more glowing and attractive.

 Eyelash extensions can be applied to your real lashes individually or in clusters.
 You can also get a full set, which means extensions are applied to all your individual lashes or a partial set where the extensions are added only from the middle to the outside of your lash line.
 Contact Lashify to avail of award-winning eyelash extensions.